 Before year 2000, it was generally assumed that the way in which proteins 'folded' was the sole key to understanding their function in life-systems.
 (See :).
 Since then, it has now been shown that many proteins do not entirely 'fold up' - leaving large sections of the protein chain as random coils.
 This can profoundly affect the way in which they function and influence cellular systems.

 It's largely unknown how the disordered sections might influence the proteins' function.
-Especially as, being unconstained, they can re-organise and presumably operate in differnt ways at different times.
+Especially as, being unconstrained, they can re-organise and presumably operate in different ways at different times.

 Also see :and

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)